anyone2/IndigoPlugin-APC-PDU-Control/README.md

 ## To-Do

-The Plugin uses the snmpwalk and snmpset the comes installed on Macs.
-This plugin would benefit from incorporating the pysnmp module in a future release.
+The Plugin uses the 'snmpwalk' and 'snmpset' commands that comes preinstalled on Macs.
+This plugin would benefit from incorporating the Python 'PySNMP' module in a future release.